-Constantine was also known as Constantine I, Constantine The Great, and in Latin Flavius Valerius Constantinus, is credited as the first Roman Emperor to profess and practice Christianity.
-Because of him and his belief in Christianity, Roman eventually became a Christian state.
+Constantine was also known as Constantine I, Constantine The Great, and in Latin Flavius Valerius Constantinus is credited as the first Roman Emperor to profess and practice Christianity.
+Because of him and his belief in Christianity, Romans eventually became a Christian state.

 The Roman Empire forever changed due to Constantine’s influence.